dhagmann/deliberation-assets/projects/volvovsky_reputation/please_click_forward.md

 # Please click "Next"

-The Buyer and Agent cannot progress until you advance the stage.
+The Collector and Agent cannot progress until you advance the stage.

 ---